How to Design an Effective Restaurant Menu

 An effective restaurant menu mixes a well-planned layout, well-written descriptions and correct pricing for food cost ration.
 Good menus avoid crowded layouts overly wordy descriptions and unnecessary graphics.
 Menu items should reflect your restaurant’s theme.
 Updating your restaurant menu is also important to keep on top of food costs and food trends.

 The ideal restaurant menu offers a balance of classic dishes and fresh food trends, while balancing the right food cost to maintain and increase profits.
-Before you begin writing anything you first need to decide which items to offer on your restaurant menu.
+Before you begin writing anything down, you need to decide what items to offer at your restaurant.
 A restaurant menu design is a reflection of a restaurant’s concept and intended audience.

-Once you’ve decided on what foods you will offer, do the math for the correct food cost.
-Along with food cost, portion control is another important factor to help price your menu correctly.
+Once you’ve decided on what foods you will offer, do the math for the correct food cost and assess how large your portions will be.
 Another way to ensure a profit is to create a balance of expensive and inexpensive items and limiting the use of market price items, which have the greatest fluctuation in prices.
-Read more about how to price your restaurant menu.

-The same is true for the font.
+Apply that same thinking to your font selection.
 A French bistro may have a classic script font or simple plain font, while a sports bar or other casual restaurant might have a less formal or playful font.
 Beware of choosing a font that is hard to read or too small.

-A menu description should be vivid and enticing- enough to make a guest’s mouth water.
-Always explain what are the major ingredients are in a particular dish, and use ethnic names if they fit, to add a bit of authentic flair to the menu description.
-A good rule of thumb when writing the descriptions of your menu items is to keep it short and simple.
+A menu description should be vivid and enticing enough to make a guest’s mouth water.
+Always explain what are the major ingredients are in a particular dish, and use ethnic names to add a bit of authentic flair to the menu description, as long as they fit.
+Overall, a good rule of thumb when writing the descriptions is to keep it short and simple.

 Consider Local Foods

 Using local produce allows you to add variety to your restaurant menu, changing it with the seasons and is a good marketing tool.
 Today, using local foods on your restaurant menu goes beyond just fruits and vegetables.
 It can refer to sustainable beef and seafood, artisan foods, homemade desserts, or hyper-local restaurant gardens.
-Vegetables and fruits are the original “local foods” not only does buying local produce help your local economy, the food usually tastes and looks better than those grown in larger corporation farms.
+Not only does buying local produce help your local economy, but the food usually tastes and looks better than those grown in larger corporation farms.